kecbigmt/docgent/docs/memory-bank/activeContext.md

 ## Recent Changes

-Recent development has focused on enhancing the citation system:
+Recent development has focused on enhancing the citation system and improving architecture:

 1. **Enhanced Citation System**: The system has been updated to show the sources of information used when answering questions.
 This was implemented by:
    - Modifying the `AttemptComplete` tool structure to support multiple messages with source references
    - Enhancing the `AttemptCompleteHandler` to format responses with proper citations
    - Implementing parsing logic to generate user-friendly messages in Slack with source references

+2. **Presenter Pattern Implementation**: Implemented the Presenter Pattern to abstract presentation logic:
+   - Created a `ResponseFormatter` interface in the application/port package
+   - Implemented concrete formatters in the infrastructure/slack and infrastructure/github packages
+   - Updated the `AttemptCompleteHandler` to use the formatter
+   - Updated the `ConversationUsecase` and `ProposalRefineUsecase` to accept and use the formatter
+   - Updated the `ProposalGenerateUsecase` to use the ResponseFormatter
+   - Updated the service providers to create formatters

-2. **Autonomous Agent Behavior**: Instead of following a fixed workflow for RAG-based question answering, the agent now has more autonomy to determine its behavior, similar to the document creation process.
+3. **Autonomous Agent Behavior**: Instead of following a fixed workflow for RAG-based question answering, the agent now has more autonomy to determine its behavior, similar to the document creation process.

-3. **Conversation Management**: Replaced the dedicated `QuestionAnswerUsecase` with a more general `ConversationUsecase` that can handle various types of interactions and maintain conversation history.
+4. **Conversation Management**: Replaced the dedicated `QuestionAnswerUsecase` with a more general `ConversationUsecase` that can handle various types of interactions and maintain conversation history.

-4. **Enhanced History Retrieval**: Updated both GitHub and Slack conversation services to return structured conversation history and include user mention checks.
+5. **Enhanced History Retrieval**: Updated both GitHub and Slack conversation services to return structured conversation history and include user mention checks.

 ## Next Steps

-1. **Refactor AttemptCompleteHandler**: Move Slack-specific presentation logic from the application layer to the infrastructure layer by defining an appropriate interface and moving the implementation.

-2. **Implement GitHub Permalink Integration**: Update the RAG corpus file registration to use GitHub permalinks as displayName instead of file paths.
+1. **Implement GitHub Permalink Integration**: Update the RAG corpus file registration to use GitHub permalinks as displayName instead of file paths.

 3. **Migrate Existing RAG Corpus**: Remove all files currently registered in the RAG corpus and re-register them with the new permalink-based displayName format.